 - Apply a shower cap and leave your hair around 15 minutes before rinsing.
 It’s recommended to check every 3 minutes how your bleach is working.
 Never leave your bleach on for more than 30 minutes.
 If you’re not satisfied with the shade, leave it a little longer.
 If you are, rinse your head.

 - Use a sulfate-free shampoo.
-If you see yellow tones, purchase a purple shampoo.
+If you see yellow tones, purchase a purple shampoo(link to amazon).
 It can help you neutralize them.

 Does Baking Soda and Peroxide Damage Your Hair?

 Crème developers contain hydrogen peroxide to develop your dye when used in small amounts.
 This is why they are called developers.
 Using a larger amount of developers can lighten hair one to two shades.